 My car is not designed for the snow

 I was caught out in the horrific weather conditions and grid lock in Brighton last night.
 My car is NOT designed for the snow!
 The burning smell and overheating meant I had to abandon my car two miles from my house and walk home.
-Called the RAC this morning.
-ETA was two to three hours.
+I called the RAC this morning and the ETA was two to three hours.
 RAC patrol Lee Coldwell arrived within the hour, made sure my car started and followed me to a parking space within my permit code.
 He then cleared the snow and made sure I was safely parked.
 The only part of his job was to make sure my car started yet he did everything else just to make sure I was safely parked.
 Total star.
 Well done RAC and especially Lee.

 RAC Member - Lucy Wilsdon